tomyo/locpost/README.md

 # LocPost

-The censorship resistant messaging app that empowers anyone to communicate anonymously around a location
+The censorship resistant messaging app that empowers anyone to communicate anonymously around a location.

-Check it out online at https://tomyo.github.io/locpost/
+Check it out online at https://tomyo.github.io/locpost/ and join our public room on Matrix: [#locpost:matrix.org](https://matrix.to/#/#locpost:matrix.org).

 ![logo](images/search-location-100x100.png)